stderr-enst/jobefficiency/episodes/01_introduction.md

 ::::::::::::: challenge
 ### Identify the inefficient pieces
 In the above Bash script, the`for`loop invokes the `bc`calculator twice during every loop iteration.
-Compared to other methods to be investigated below, this method is rather slow.
+Compared to another method to be investigated below, this method is rather slow.
 Any idea why that is the case?

 :::: hint